Maratha–Sikh clashes: Maratha Invasion of Cis-Sutlej region

 When Ghulam Kadir was captured, his mother, wife, and brother fled across the Jamuna River to seek refuge under the Khalsa, who provided them with protection.
 Declaring the ladies innocent of Ghulam Kadir's misdeeds, the Sikh leaders provided them with sanctuary.
 However, Mahadji Sindhia was outraged at the protection they received because, in his opinion, the riches taken from Ghausgarh belonged to the conqueror.
 As a result, he organized an invasion against the Sikhs.
 By the end of December 1788, he had deployed Rane Khan, Ali Bahadur, Keshi Rao, and several more to Kunjpura across the Jamuna River, threatening to conquer Patiala.
 Its Diwan, Nanu Mall, bought a short-term peace from the Marathas for fifty thousand rupees.

 The other Sikh chiefs were extremely alarmed by the Marathas' danger, therefore Sardar Baghel Singh Karorsinghia invited the Dal Khalsa from across the Sutlej River.
 Sardar Bhanga Singh defeated the Marathas as they marched up to Thanesar, forcing them to flee.
 In April 1789, Tara Singh Ghaiba and others repulsed an advanced guard from Kashi Rao and Bapuji Ingle.
 Bibi Rajindar Kaur rejected the offer when Diwan Nanu Mall of Patiala attempted to buy off the Marathas, viewing the Diwan's appeasement strategy as a sign of treachery.
 Diwan Nanu Mall therefore turned to the Marathas, and Jiwa Dada Bakhshi led a sizable Maratha army in their assault against the settlement of Soohlar.
 However Bibi Rajindar Kaur repulsed this assault.

 After that, the Marathas marched on Saifabad, where Gulab Kali's fort at Bahadurgarh (Saifabad) resisted the siege for several months without any success for the Marathas.
 Negotiations ultimately resulted in an agreement that Bibi Rajindar Kaur would meet Mahadji Sindhia in Mathura to settle the Patiala tribute dispute.
 Bibi Rajindar Kaur was present as the Marathas began their return march.
 In the end, the Maratha mission failed to achieve its goal since it was unable to conquer Patiala or secure a lasting tribute.
 After returning to Patiala in 1790, Bibi Rajindar Kaur died in 1791.

 In 1790 and 1791, the Marathas made two further unsuccessful attempts to regain their lost prestige.
-The first attempt, in May 1790, was led by Devji Gavle and Bapuji Malhar, and the second took place towards the close of 1791 under Gopal Rao Raghunath.
+The first attempt, in May 1790, was led by Devji Gavel and Bapuji Malhar, and the second took place towards the close of 1791 under Gopal Rao Raghunath.
 But neither of these expeditions produced any notable results.
 By this time, the Maratha raids had become a matter of routine for the Sikh chiefs, and their threat was no longer taken seriously.

 Mahadji Sindhia died on 12 February 1794, at Poona.